Evolv Express

 Duration: 10 months, team of 5+

 Evolv Express is the first touchless weapons detection system that can scan groups of people as they naturally walk through without slowing, stopping, emptying pockets, or removing bags.
-Unlike convential metal detectors, pepole can pass through as a continuous stream, and guards only need to intervene if a threat is detected.
+Unlike conventional metal detectors, people can pass through as a continuous stream, and guards only need to intervene if a threat is detected.

 The red boxes indicate locations of potential weapons.